-In July 2020 we decided it was about time we finally bought ourselves a camper – a Mazda Bongo 4×4 camper from eBay!
-We’re a family of four (our boys are age 5 and 6) and if you’ve been following us for a while, you know we love a good road trip.
+In June 2020 we decided it was about time we finally bought ourselves a camper – a Mazda Bongo 4×4 camper from eBay!
+We’re a family of four (our boys were aged 5 and 6) and if you’ve been following us for a while, you know we love a good road trip.

 Whether it was overlanding Africa in a Land Rover for 100 days, or our European road trips in France or Iceland, we’re happiest on the road with the freedom to take each day as it comes.
 We love camping and exploring the great outdoors, and as a family of four, we have no problems living on top of each other in a confined space.